Allan and the Sundered Veil: Plot

-Allan Quatermain, following his "death", returns to his friend, Lady Ragnall, to partake of the taduki drug she has (both are from the Allan Quatermain novels of H. Rider Haggard's—referenced as an author who has written about Quatermain).
+Allan Quatermain, following his "death", returns to his friend, Lady Ragnall, to partake of the taduki drug she has (both are from the Allan Quatermain novels of H. Rider Haggard, who is referenced as an author who has written about Quatermain).
 Quatermain takes the drug and enters into a dream-world, encountering the equally lost John Carter (from Edgar Rice Burroughs' Barsoom novels) and his grandnephew, Randolph Carter (from H. P. Lovecraft's Cthulhu Mythos).
 Strange creatures begin to attack them but they are saved by the arrival of a pulsing electric machine piloted by a man known only as the Time Traveller (from H. G. Wells' The Time Machine).

 They arrive at the Sphinx from The Time Machine, and the Time Traveller explains that they are there because creatures from beyond the universe are invading creation through a hole in space-time.
-They are attacked by albino creatures known as both Morlocks (from The Time Machine) and Mi-go (from the Cthulhu Mythos).
+They are attacked by albino creatures known as both Morlocks (from The Time Machine) and Mi-Go (from the Cthulhu Mythos).
 Quatermain beats them off as the time machine takes off, but one clings on and damages the ship.
 Destabilized, the time machine is drawn towards a "chrono-crystal aleph" (from Jorge Luis Borges's "The Aleph") and the riders all see visions from their pasts and futures.

-Quatermain sees his first meeting with Mina Murray from the first League issue; a sojourn with Sir Henry Curtis; the final battle against Professor Moriarty's ship from the end of the first League volume; Mr. Hyde's destruction of a Martian Tripod from the end of the second League volume; and he, Randolph, and Mina's encounter with a Lovecraftian monster as related in The New Traveller's Almanac.
+Quatermain sees his first meeting with Mina Murray from the first League issue; a sojourn with Sir Henry Curtis; the final battle against Professor Moriarty's ship from the end of the first League volume; Mr. Hyde's destruction of a Martian Tripod from the end of the second League volume; and his, Randolph, and Mina's encounter with a Lovecraftian monster as seen in The New Traveller's Almanac.
 Randolph sees a vision of Arkham.
 John Carter sees a vision of him fighting a Green Martian and winning Dejah Thoris as she rides a Greater Thoat mount (from the Barsoom novels).
 What, if anything, the Time Traveller sees is not mentioned.

-Randolph and John soon disappear to their visions upon realizing that they are not bound to their realm, leaving only Quatermain to help the Time Traveller against their enemy.
-However, Quatermain's body becomes possessed by Ithaqua (the Cthulhu Mythos' incarnation of the Wendigo) and Quatermain returns to his realm to intervene.
+Randolph and John soon disappear to their visions upon realizing that they are not bound to their realm, leaving only Quatermain to help the Time Traveller against their enemy, but Quatermain's body becomes possessed by Ithaqua (the Cthulhu Mythos' incarnation of the Wendigo) and Quatermain returns to his realm to intervene.
 Lady Ragnall dies of shock before her African servant, Marisa, is able to free Quatermain using her tribe's precautions against the Great Old Ones.
 Appalled, Marisa flees the burning manor, taking the taduki with her.

 Despondent at the loss of his friend and his drug, Quatermain spends the next few years drifting, eventually ending in Cairo.
-The story ends with him looking up from his drugged stupor into Mina Murray's face (as occurred in the League issue 1 and as he foresaw in his vision) as he is unwillingly—but fatefully—recruited into the League of Extraordinary Gentlemen.
+The story ends with him looking up from his drugged stupor into Mina Murray's face (as occurred in the League issue #1 and as he foresaw in his vision) as he is unwillingly—but fatefully—recruited into the League of Extraordinary Gentlemen.

 Relative chronologies

-Among the characters the story takes place at various points in their lives:
+Among the characters, the story takes place at various points in their lives: